Rosebank, Gauteng

 Rosebank is a cosmopolitan commercial and residential suburb to the north of central Johannesburg, South Africa.
 It is located in Region B of the City of Johannesburg Metropolitan Municipality, and is the location of a Gautrain station.

-Rosebank has undergone a major face-lift in recent years, with the extensive redevelopment of both the Rosebank Mall and The Zone @Rosebank creating a high-end retail and shopping prescient.
+Rosebank has undergone a major face-lift in recent years, with the extensive redevelopment of both the Rosebank Mall and The Zone @Rosebank creating a high-end retail and shopping precinct.

 Local authorities also identified the node as a priority development area for improved service delivery and infrastructure.
 As a result, the suburb is estimated to have seen a R7 billion capital injection in recent years.